Elilora/Nerat-Portfolio/README.md

 # Nerat's Portfolio

 Welcome to my portfolio where I showcase my projects and expertise in data science, machine learning, and analytics.
-This site is built using HTML, CSS, and is hosted on GitHub Pages.
+This site is built using HTML, CSS, and is hosted on Vercel.

 ## 🌐 Live Site